Interview with music producer and engineer Steph Marziano

 I'm doing loads of writing at the moment!
 I'm really enjoying that.
 I’m also heading to Canada/the States to work with a few exciting projects.
 As you can see, I never want to leave the studio!

 Listen to Denai Moore's 'Trickle' taken from her album, 'We Used To Bloom'.

 Study Music Production in London

 If you're keen to follow your passion and carve out a career in music production or sound engineering, then why not join us here at ICMP?
 You'll learn in our state-of-the-art music production facilities, from some of the best tutors in the business, and also gain insight and advice from regular masterclass guests such as Andrew Scheps and Mark Ralph.

-We also offer part-time courses starting in April too.
+We also offer part-time music production courses too.

 Speak to our Admissions Team who can help find the right course for you, call them on 020 7328 0222 or email firstname.lastname@example.org.